-In order to select the most appropriate HR analytics tool, it’s crucial to know what you want to achieve.
+To select the most appropriate HR analytics software tool, it’s crucial to know what you want to achieve.
 Do you want to…

 - …get a grip on your data and create (HR) dashboards?
-Go for a tool like Power BI or Tableau (Tableau excels in data visualization, but is much more expensive to work with, money-wise).
-Such tools make data aggregation and data visualization quite simple.
+Go for a tool like Power BI, Tableau, or Qlik.
+These tools make data aggregation and data visualization quite simple.

 - …get some basic insights in your company and employee data, for example by checking if departments differ significantly in terms of employee performance or engagement?
-Go for the simpler tool like Excel and SPSS.
+Go for a simpler tool like Excel or SPSS.
 They require a low level of analytics skills and can already give you some vital insights into your data.
 Visier offers more comprehensive analytical capabilities but is less suitable for a quick, ad-hoc analysis as it requires more effort to get up and running.

-- …thoroughly analyze HR data and make predictions about the future?
-Go for data analysis tools like Phyton or RStudio.
-They provide you with the capability to do the most advanced analyses out there – all while handling huge quantities of data.
+- …thoroughly analyze HR data and make predictions?
+Go for data analysis tools like Phyton or R. They provide you with the capability to do the most advanced analyses out there – all while handling vast quantities of data.
 Some examples are predicting employee turnover and job classification analysis.
 CPLEX Optimizer would be another possibility.
 This tool is more prescriptive as it helps you to make the best decisions using existing data and your decision parameters as input.

 This article provides an overview of the most commonly used HR analytics software.
 Good luck in your search for the HR analytics tools that work best for you.
 If you want to learn more about how to work with Excel and Power BI to analyze data and create HR dashboards, check out our HR analyst course.